scrabbletank/farhome-rules/rulesdoc.md

 You have learned the trade of an enchanter allowing you to empower mundane items.
 You have 1 proficiency in lore, arcana, diplomacy, and enchanting tools.
 Enchantments cost half as many enchanting supplies when done by yourself.
 You start with 1 spell power, a codex with 2 cantrips, and enchanting tools.

 #### Magician's Apprentice
-You are trained proficiency in arcane spells.
+You are trained in arcane spells.
 You start with 1 spell power and a codex containing 4 cantrips or level 1 spells of your choosing.
 You have 1 proficiency in arcana and lore.

 #### Noble